Once nearly forgotten, the AR-10 has risen to become a military and civilian favorite.

 - Failed to in part due to a barrel rupture.

 - Refined, the rifle saw action with a number of other militaries.

 - Languished from early 1960s to mid-1990s until Knight Armament dusted off the design.

 - Stoner aided design in what became the SR-25.

 - Rifle was enhanced for long-range shooting and partial AR-15 compatibility.

 - The U.S. Military adopted it designated as Mk11 Mod 0.

-- Later varient, Model M110 SASS, replaced the M24 Sniper Weapon System.
+- Later variant, Model M110 SASS, replaced the M24 Sniper Weapon System.

 The winds of change have swept across the AR world in recent years.
-No longer simply content with enhanced the way one pitches 5.56 NATO ammunition, shooters have scoured the market for new, bigger and meaner cartridges to feed their beasts.
+No longer simply content with enhanced ways to pitch the same ol' 5.56 NATO ammunition, shooters have scoured the market for new, bigger and meaner cartridges to feed their beasts.

 For the AR-15, this is a relatively new trend that has resulted in some interesting options — 300 Blackout, 6.8 SPC, .224 Valkyrie.
 However, caliber flexibility is nothing new to this branch of the black rifle family.
 The AR-15’s bigger and older brother has been doing it for years.